 This is Issue 47 in CLI’s On Point Series.
 To view this report as a PDF, see: On Point 47: Will Ohio Down Syndrome Law Split the Circuit Courts, Provoke Supreme Court Review?
 As the Supreme Court moves toward the end of its term having heard abortion cases involving admitting privileges and legal standing, […]

 Latest COVID-19 Vaccine Chart This is Issue 46 in CLI’s On Point Series.
-To view this report as a PDF, see: On Point 46: An Ethics Assessment of COVID-19 Vaccine Programs The recent global concern for a devastating disease impact by COVID-19, the disease caused by the newly identified SARS-CoV-2 (CoV-19) coronavirus, has […]
+To view this report as a PDF, see: On Point 46: An Ethics Assessment of COVID-19 Vaccine Programs This page outlines the ethical considerations involved solely in vaccine production, based on information present at the time of publication.
+Subsequently, publication […]

 This is Issue 45 in CLI’s On Point Series.
 To view this report as a PDF, see: On Point 45 Hydroxychloroquine Use During Pregnancy In recent weeks, hydroxychloroquine (HCQ) has received significant media attention because of initial reports that suggest that it could be an effective treatment for the highly infectious respiratory disease, COVID-19, […]